 Your value – Do you have access to different production resources (an expensive sports car, unique access to different areas, different filming equipment like a slow-moving camera).
 Is your audience engaged?
 What special skills can you share?

 10. Inspiration – Does the idea come from a genuine place of passion?

-Organisation – a specific talk about books
+Organisation – books

 Individuals – Using the two types of video, what the audience want and what I want.

 Specific Strategies for Parent Vloggers when starting out

 - Look at 5-10 channels you love.
 Why do you come back?
 Out of these, what do you want from your own channel?

 - Are you going to create weekly 20-30 minute videos, keeping with branding including thumbnails?